wombleton/gitlaw-nz/acts/A/Adoption Act 1955.md

     *   (a) the parents and guardians of the child as provided in subsections (3) to (5); and

-    *   (b) the spouse of the applicant in any case where the application is made by either a husband or a wife alone.
+    *   (b) the spouse of the applicant in any case where the application is made by either spouse alone.

     (3) The parents and guardians whose consents to any such order in respect of any child are required as aforesaid, unless they are dispensed with by the court under [section 8][10], shall be,---